alphagov/govuk-developer-docs/source/manual/readmes.html.md

 What goes here depends on the type of app.

 See the links below for example content to put here.

+### Before running the app (if applicable)

+Anything that's not done automatically by the development environment:

+- Dependencies that need to be installed manually.
+- One-off commands that need to be run manually.

 ### Running the test suite